Higher-twist mechanism and inclusive gluon production in pion-proton collisions: Acknowledgments

 \section{Acknowledgments}

+One of the authors, A. I. Ahmadov is grateful to Prof. Robert Harlander and other members of the Department of Theoretical Physics University of Wuppertal for provoding hospitality extended to him in Wuppertal, where this work was carried out and to Deutscher Akademischer Austausch Dienst (DAAD) for financial support.
 The authors are indebted to V. M. Braun for discussions about the properties of the pion distributions amplitudes.
-The work of C.A. is supported by KTU under the research project no. BAP 2013/11641.
+A. I. Ahmadov is grateful for the financial support Baku State University Grant No."50+50" (2014-2015).
+The work of C.Aydin is supported by KTU under the research project no. BAP 2013/11641.
+We are also grateful to A.~Mustafayev for carefully reading the paper and providing useful comments.